 Dr. Smillie speaks nationally and internationally about the clinical management of a wide variety of breastfeeding challenges, always stressing the role of the motherbaby as a single psychoneurobiological system, and emphasizing the innate instincts underlying both maternal and infant competence.
 She is the author of “Baby-Led Breastfeeding: The Mother Baby Dance.”

-Every maternity hospital in West Virginia is encouraged to send a health care team of up to 5 staff members.
-Ideas for members include: Nurse Manager of Well Baby, Nurse Manager of Post Partum, Medical Director of Well Baby, Nurse Manager of Labor and Delivery, Medical Director of Labor and Delivery, Nursing Director of Maternal Child Health Service, Certified Nurse Midwives, Nurse Practitioners, Chief Nursing Officer (CNO), Staff Nurses, Charge Nurses, Quality Improvement Specialists, Clinical Educators.
-Each hospital may send one Lactation Consultant.
-MDs do not count toward the 5 total.
+Every maternity hospital in Michigan will be encouraged to send a health care team.
+Ideas for team members include: Nurse Manager of Well Baby, Nurse Manager of Post Partum, Medical Director of Well Baby, Nurse Manager of Labor and Delivery, Medical Director of Labor and Delivery, Nursing Director of Maternal Child Health Service, Certified Nurse Midwives, Nurse Practitioners, Chief Nursing Officer (CNO), Staff Nurses, Charge Nurses, Quality Improvement Specialists, Clinical Educators.
+Each hospital will be encouraged to send one Lactation Consultant.

 Thanks to the generous support of the W. K. Kellogg Foundation, there will be no charge for admission.